hanipcode/react-native-navigation-example/README.md

-# react-native-place-autocomplete-example
+# react-native-navigation-example
-Example of using place autocomplete prediction API by Google with react native
+Example of using place autocomplete prediction API, Place Details, And Directions by Google with react native

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).